hirokim-vm/tko-workshop-example/workshop/content/workshop-summary.md

+After we finished those two exercises, we have learned how to:

-Installation of Learning Center is done
+- Installation of Learning Center
+- Manage multiple clusters with TMC